frenetic-lang/tutorials/02-OxRepeater.md

 <h4 id="compiling">Compiling your Controller</h4>

-To build your controller, run the following command in the `ox-tutorial-code` directory:
+To build your controller, run the following command:

 ```
 $ make Repeater.d.byte